Skip to main content

 Step 1: Starting The Project

-Finally, the project manager should submit their completed plan back to the church leadership for final approval before taking any action.
+Finally, the project manager should submit the completed plan back to the church leadership for final approval before taking any action.
 Most churches have limited resources and cannot afford mistakes that cost tens of thousands of dollars.
 That number might seem large, but building expenses are always higher than you think.
 An ounce of caution in the planning phase can save thousands in the execution of the plan.

 Step 2: Finalizing The Budget

 When setting the budget, especially with building projects, the church might need to take out a loan to cover some shortfalls.
 Most churches do this, and the Treasurer will be able to secure a loan if the church has a good credit score.
 Yes, your church, as a nonprofit corporation, has its own credit score and the ability to take out loans in its own name.
 Your church’s income will determine the size of the loans you can take, just like anyone else.
-The megachurch where I worked typically took out loans of $5,000,000 at a time, but the smaller churches would normally max out around $100,000 or so per loan.

 Expert tip: The final note on budgeting is that you will overrun your budget.
 Problems come up, things break, and unforeseen issues slow things down.
 For that reason, allocate at least 20% above what you think you need just to start.
 I have never seen a project come in less than that.
 The largest overrun I have seen was nearly double the budget.
 Be smart, and have a contingency plan for those issues.
 The worst that can happen is that you have extra money at the end if everything goes smoothly.